intriken/rad/readme.txt

 --OUTPUTS--
 A Hive formatted table in hdfs files are crated named BIKE_INFO

-I also outputed a CSV of the table to the output directory
+I also output a CSV of the table to the output directory